 NEA speaks up for the rights of students.
 Browse recent messages to Congressional leadership, and add your voice.

+But our work is not over.
 Providing two years of tuition-free access to community college or a four-year institution would help make higher education affordable and accessible to all.

+There are other crucial steps we must take to strengthen higher education.
 Institutions must invest in full-time, tenure-track faculty members, support academic freedom, and improve working conditions for adjunct or “contingent” faculty.

 Letters & Testimony

 Submitted on 03/09/2022